CrunchyData/postgres-operator/docs/content/architecture/monitoring.md

 ID wraparound.
 Issues a warning at 50% and goes critical at 75%.
 It's important that you [vacuum your database](https://info.crunchydata.com/blog/managing-transaction-id-wraparound-in-postgresql) to prevent this.
-- `PGEmergencyVacuum`: Indicates that autovacuum is not running, i.e. it's past its "freeze" age.
+- `PGEmergencyVacuum`: Indicates that autovacuum is not running or cannot keep up with ongoing changes, i.e. it's past its "freeze" age.
 Issues a warning at 110% and goes critical at 125%.
 - `PGArchiveCommandStatus`: Indicates that the archive command, which is used to ship WAL archives to pgBackRest, is failing.
 - `PGSequenceExhaustion`: Indicates that a sequence is over 75% used.